amd/ryzen-ai-documentation/docs/modelport.rst

 Vitis AI ONNX Quantization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Vitis AI ONNX Quantization** provides an easy-to-use Post Training Quantization (PTQ) flow on the pre-trained model saved in ONNX format.
-It generates a quantized ONNX model ready to be deployed with the Ryzen AI software platform and is mostly recommended for CNN-based models.
+It generates a quantized ONNX model ready to be deployed with the Ryzen AI software and is mostly recommended for CNN-based models.

 For more details regarding Vitis AI ONNX Quantization please refer :doc:`vai_quant/vai_q_onnx`